MuyaoXiao/SuperTopicAnalysis/README.md

 ## Visualization

 ### Aim of visulization
-- To represent the popularity change of the Super Topic during a time period.
+- To represent the popularity change trend of a certain Super Topic during a time period.
 - To comparing the popularity ratio of different Super Topics.

 ### Method of visulization